garrandall/popular-music-data/tracks/scream-usher.md

 If you wanna scream, “yeah”
 Let me know and I'll take you there
-Get you going like ooh baby, baby, ooh baby, baby
+Get you going like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby
+Oh baby, baby, oh baby
 If you want it done right (Right)
 Hope you're ready to go all night
-Get you going like ooh baby, baby, ooh baby, baby
+Get you going like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby
+Oh baby, baby, oh baby
 If you wanna scream (Scream, scream, scream)